meadhikari/reddiTube/README.md

 # reddiTube
-A fun way to watch youtube videos posted in reddit
+A fun way to watch youtube videos posted in /r/videos